Eo-, Eso-, Exo-, Astro-

 There remains a further subtle distinction that can be made here.
 Once we understand that the complementary concepts of esocivilization and exocivilization concern the distribution of civilization in space, we recognize that eocivilization is concerned with the distribution of civilization in time.
 This suggests another concept that would stand opposite that of eocivilization identifying the opposite pole of civilization’s origins — would this be the destiny, aim, or goal of civilization?
 Such terms are, of course, loaded, and we would be better to avoid them.
 I discussed in yesterday’s The Industrial-Technological Thesis the tendency of contemporary historians to avoid any mention of “progress,” and for similar reasons we might want to avoid any formulation that suggests a telos of civilization — but this is an interesting question that deserves its own separate discussion rather than a mere aside in passing.

 What neutral term could be employed to indicate the opposite of eocivilization, and what term could be employed to indicate the synthesis of eocivilization and its other?
-The obvious choice would be the prefix “post-” except that I really don’t like the sound of “post-civilization” and what it implies.
+The obvious choice would be the prefix “post-” except that I really don’t like the sound of “post-civilization” and what it implies (though I have used in on many occasions, as when I reference post-civilization successor institutions).
 I think I would prefer some Latinate formulation like Res cultus futurae, but this is awkward contrast to “eocivilization” and “cultus” is a very imperfect translation of “civilization” since ancient Latin had no word for civilization.
 So I will continue to think about the terminology, but I do want to get the concepts out there while I have them in mind:

 ● Eocivilization the origins of civilization

 ● After-civilization that state toward which civilization is evolving, and perhaps also that which comes after civilization